ufal/npfl129/exam/questions.md

   a $K$-class classifier by combining multiple binary classifiers.
 [5]

 ####Questions@: ,Lecture 8 Questions
-- Show how are Random Fourier features sampled and how they are then applied on input data.
-[10]

 - Write down how is a Nyström approximation of an RBF kernel constructed.
 [10]

 - Describe how is a trained Nyström approximation of an RBF kernel applied